maxrossi/greenlet-scheduler/README.md

-# carbon-template
+# carbon-scheduler
-GitHub Template Repository for Carbon C++ projects

-Remember to rename everything!
+Provides channels and a scheduler for Greenlet coroutines.